simjeeh/itikaf.fyi/index.md

 # FAQ
 1. Can I go to a restaurant for iftar?

    i.
 You can go to a restaurant and get food, but you shouldn't eat it there.
 Although it's best to stay in the masjid and not leave for too long.
 1. Can I get food delivered and walk out of the masjid to get it?

    i.
 Yes you can
 1. Can I take showers?

    i.
 Yes.
 If the masjid doesn't have shower facilities, you could go home to shower.
 1. Can I say salam to others?
 Can I shake hands after Salah?

    i.
-Yes, you can say salam to others and shake hands, but you shouldn't talk unncessesarily with them
+Yes, you can say salam to others and shake hands, but you shouldn't have unncessesary conversations